strummonk/cleanwi-air/assets/copy.md

 ## Criteria Air Pollutants

 Six air pollutants are regulated by the EPA under the National Ambient Air Quality Standard to protect environmental and public health.
-The six criteria air pollutants are sulfur dioxide, carbon monoxide, nitrogen dioxide particulate matters, and ozon,e.
+The six criteria air pollutants are sulfur dioxide, lead, carbon monoxide, nitrogen dioxide, particulate matters, and ozone.
 The three most common in urban areas are particulate matter, ozone and nitrogen dioxide.

 ### Particulate Matter (PM)